 Are Pieris Deer Resistant?

 Pieris japonica is one of the best ornamental shrubs to plant in the home garden.
-The foliage has gorgeous color in both the spring and the fall.
-The sprays of white or pink flowers remain in bloom for a long time, and most animals, including deer, will not even think about nibbling or browsing on this plant.
-Pieris does not attract browsing and appears on just about every list of the most deer-resistant plants.
+The foliage has gorgeous color in both the spring and the fall, and the sprays of white or pink flowers remain in bloom for a long time.
+Most animals, including deer, are completely disinterested in Pieris.
+It does not attract browsing and appears on just about every list of the most deer-resistant plants.

 pieris-cavatine-flowers.jpg

-The only time that deer might damage your Pieris would be in the middle of winter.
-Pieris is a broadleaf evergreen and retains its foliage during the winter, when deer tend to be the most desperate for food and might attempt some foraging of Pieris.
+The only time deer might damage your Pieris would be in the middle of winter.
+Pieris is a broadleaf evergreen and retains its foliage during the winter, when deer tend to be the most desperate for food and might attempt to nibble Pieris.

 According to Rutgers University, this plant is Rarely Damaged on their rating scale from Rarely Damaged to Frequently Severely Damaged.
 Plants in this category are generally safe to plant if deer are a problem in your area.